 The Bay of Biscay is located west of France and north of Spain, and it is designated as Subarea 27.8 of the FAO Fishing Area 27 (Atlantic, Northeast) (European Commission, n.d.).
-Food and Agriculture Organization (FAO) Major fishing areas are arbitrary areas with boundaries determined in consultation with international fishery agencies trying to, as much as possible, overlap with areas already existing from other fishery commissions (FAO, n.d.).
+FAOmajor fishing areas are arbitrary areas with boundaries determined in consultation with international fishery agencies trying to, as much as possible, overlap with areas already existing from other fishery commissions (FAO, n.d.).
 In the case of the Bay of Biscay, it can also be referred to as division VIII according to the International Council for the Exploration of the Sea (ICES) designation (Lassalle, et al., 2012).
 ICES fishing areas were first established in 1904, and they were originally 20; however, as new international treaties were developed and management changed, the geographic boundaries of these areas were also modified (ICES, 2020).
 Following the FAO designation, the Bay of Biscay is likewise divided into smaller sections: North (Division 27.8.a), Central (Division 27.8.b), South (Division 27.8.c), Offshore (Division 27.8.d), West of Bay of Biscay (Division 27.8.e) (Figure 1) (FAO, 2022).